Muhammad Umer: Victoria SC

 In 1961, Umer returned to Pakistan joining East Pakistan-based Victoria Sporting Club.
+During his stay in the Dhaka League, he also represented Dacca Division at the National Football Championship.

+Umer (left), receiving the Independence Day Football Tournament trophy.

-Umer led Victoria to both the Dhaka First Division League and the 1962 Aga Khan Gold Cup as coach-cum-captain.
-He scored twice as Victoria triumphed 5–1 over Young Taegeuk FA in the Aga Khan Gold Cup final.
-Umer also won the National Championship with Dacca Division in both the 1961/62 and 1962 seasons, captaining the team in the latter.
+Umer led Victoria to both the Dhaka First Division League and the 1962 Aga Khan Gold Cup as coach-cum-captain, scoring 27 goals in the league.
+He also scored twice as Victoria triumphed 5–1 over Young Taegeuk FA in the Aga Khan Gold Cup final.
+Umer also won the National Championship with Dacca Division in both the 1961–62 and 1962 seasons, notably scoring in both finals respectively, and captaining the team in the latter.
 On 1 July 1964, Umer set up a scoring record, after netting 10 of the 13 goals against Wari Club Dhaka in the First Division in a 13–0 victory.